The ‘AMP Up Your Digital Marketing’ Podcast Presents:

 The meaning of “demand generation” is shifting.

 Old-school lead generation — capturing top-of-funnel contacts and taking a spray-and-pray approach to cold outreach — is out.
 Well, it still exists, but it’s not the best use of your time.
 It’s inefficient and ineffective.

 Generating demand for your product or service now is about cultivating your brand and nurturing prospects.
 In a big way, it’s about simply being ready when buyers come to you.

 Gaetano joined the AMP Up Your Digital Marketing podcast to discuss this modern approach to demand generation and how you can focus your marketing efforts for the best results.

 Gaetano has become skeptical of the term “lead generation,” because it elicits an image of scraping together a pipeline of unqualified leads to bother with your sales pitch.

 Now, he says, “There is a familiarity and voice that comes with successful lead gen, and I think brand and customer experience are two huge differentiating factors.
 And I don't think you can be successful at lead gen in the future without brands.”

 Using “growth marketing” in place of “lead generation” speaks to that holistic, brand-centered approach to marketing and sales.

 Unlike a lead gen role of a few years ago, which focused on grabbing as many top-of-funnel contacts as possible, Gaetano says a growth marketer has “all areas of the funnel covered.”

 Where the lead gen of old might have been about capturing leads with a single display ad or piece of content, growth marketing is multi-touch.
-To reach prospects throughout the funnel, it involves strategies including content, social engagement, events and co-branding campaigns with trusted brands.
+To reach prospects throughout the funnel, involves strategies including content, social engagement, events, and co-branding campaigns with trusted brands.